 The Members Board will provide governance and oversight to the NC State ITF.
 The Members' Board's role includes approving other governance documents including bylaws, operating agreements, participant agreements, asset-based fees, and other policies, as it relates to the NC State ITF.
-The Board of Directors is elected by the Members' Board.
+The Investment Committee is elected by the Members' Board.

-B. Role of the Board of Directors
+B. Role of the Investment Committee

-The Board of Directors shall have the authority and responsibility to determine, on behalf of the Fund, asset allocation policies, asset classes and their ranges and investment targets within such ranges; approve investment manager selections; monitor adherence to the Investment Policy Statement and report on such adherence to the Members Board; and recommend to the Members Board changes in the Investment Policy Statement.
+The Investment Committee shall have the authority and responsibility to determine, on behalf of the Fund, asset allocation policies, asset classes and their ranges and investment targets within such ranges; approve investment manager selections; monitor adherence to the Investment Policy Statement and report on such adherence to the Members Board; and recommend to the Members Board changes in the Investment Policy Statement.